What are the steps for getting your first amateur radio license?

 Take a break from your studying to find a license test session.
 That will give you a deadline.
 Use the ARRL license exam session search to find a session.

-There might be a fee for the exam, up to $15.
+The FCC charges $35 for the license.
+There may be some additional cost to cover the expenses of the exam session.
 You can take tests for all of the license levels at one session, so go ahead and take the test for General.
 You might pass!

 After that, find a mentor to help you get on the air.
 In amateur radio, we call these people an “Elmer”.
 Use the ARRL club search page to find one near you.
 On the Web, try the Amateur Radio Elmers Facebook group.